DIVORCE AND FUTURE RETIREMENT BENEFITS

 Once you know the present value of the retirement benefits, they can be fairly divided between you and your spouse or partner in your divorce.

 IRA accounts and many federal, state, and local government defined benefit (pension) plans are divided with special language in your “Decree of Dissolution” (the court document that makes your divorce final).
 This special language is regulated by federal and state laws.
-Usually you must follow what the laws say exactly.
+Usually you must follow the laws exactly.
 Benefits like Employee Stock Option Plans are often regulated only by the contract between the employee and employer.
 You may need special provisions in your Decree of Dissolution to protect your interest in those benefits as well.

 By contrast, your interest in many retirement benefits provided through employers, such as 401(k) plans, Employee Stock Ownership Plans and some pensions are protected by a federal law called “ERISA” (Employment Retirement Income Security Act).
 ERISA requires that these types of benefits be divided in a “Qualified Domestic Relations Order” (QDRO).
 A QDRO is a separate court order that is entered at the same time as the Decree of Dissolution.